arhennia/arhennia/README.md

 <div align="center">

-*♡ “If a small interaction can make someone smile, it’s worth designing.” ♡*
+*𖤍 “If a small interaction can make someone smile, it’s worth designing.” 𖤍 *

 </div>